+- A. Where applicable, and through its website, a health benefit plan must give to an enrollee: - 1. notice - a. that the enrollee may obtain a referral or preauthorization for services from an out-of-network provider when the health benefit plan does not

+- have in its network a provider who is geographically accessible to the enrollee and has the appropriate training and experience to meet the particular health care needs of the enrollee; and - b. the procedure for requesting and obtaining such referral or preauthorization;

+2. notice

+- a. that the enrollee with a condition which requires ongoing care from a specialist may request a standing referral to such a specialist and - b. the procedure for requesting and obtaining such a standing referral;

+3. notice

-- A. Where applicable, and through its website, a health benefit plan must give to an enrollee: - 1. notice - a. that the enrollee may obtain a referral or preauthorization for services from an out-of-network provider when the health benefit plan does not have in its network a provider who is geographically accessible to the enrollee and has the appropriate training and experience to meet the particular health care needs of the enrollee; and - b. the procedure for requesting and obtaining such referral or preauthorization; - 2. notice - a. that the enrollee with a condition which requires ongoing care from a specialist may request a standing referral to such a specialist and - b. the procedure for requesting and obtaining such a standing referral; - 3. notice - a. that the enrollee with a life-threatening condition or disease, or a degenerative and disabling condition or disease, either of which requires specialized medical care over a prolonged period of time may request a specialist responsible for providing or coordinating the enrollee's medical care; and - b. the procedure for requesting and obtaining such a specialist; - 4. notice - a. that the enrollee with a life-threatening condition or disease, or a degenerative and disabling condition or disease, either of which
+- a. that the enrollee with a life-threatening condition or disease, or a degenerative and disabling condition or disease, either of which requires specialized medical care over a prolonged period of time may request a specialist responsible for providing or coordinating the enrollee's medical care; and - b. the procedure for requesting and obtaining such a specialist;

+4. notice

-- requires specialized medical care over a prolonged period of time may request access to a specialty care center; and - b. the procedure for requesting and obtaining such access may be obtained; - 5. notice that an enrollee shall have direct access to primary and preventive obstetric and gynecologic services, including annual examinations, care resulting from such annual examinations, and treatment of acute gynecologic conditions, from a qualified provider of such services of her choice from within the plan or for any care related to a pregnancy. - 6. a listing of providers in the health plan network, pursuant to Section 14. - 7. with respect to out-of-network coverage: - 1. a clear description of the methodology used by the carrier to determine reimbursement for out-of-network health care services; - 2. a description of the amount that the carrier will reimburse under the methodology for out-of-network health care services set forth as a percentage of the usual and customary cost, or other methodology utilized for reimbursement, for out-of-network health care services; and - 3. examples of anticipated out-of-pocket costs for frequently billed out-ofnetwork health care services; and - 4. information that reasonably permits an enrollee to estimate the anticipated out-of-pocket cost for out-of-network health care services in a geographical area or zip code based upon the difference between what the health benefit plan will reimburse for out-of-network health care services and the usual and customary cost for out-of-network health care services - B. Upon request of an enrollee and no later than 48 hours after the enrollee has been precertified to receive non-emergency services at a facility, a health benefit plan shall provide by electronic or written correspondence, information on: - 1. whether the enrollee's provider is a participating provider in the health benefit plan network; - 2. whether proposed non-emergency medical care is covered by the health benefit plan;
+- a. that the enrollee with a life-threatening condition or disease, or a degenerative and disabling condition or disease, either of which requires specialized medical care over a prolonged period of time may request access to a specialty care center; and - b. the procedure for requesting and obtaining such access may be obtained; - 5. notice that an enrollee shall have direct access to primary and preventive obstetric and gynecologic services, including annual examinations, care resulting from such annual examinations, and treatment of acute gynecologic conditions, from a qualified provider of such services of her choice from within the plan or for any care related to a pregnancy. - 6. a listing of providers in the health plan network, pursuant to Section 14.

+7. with respect to out-of-network coverage:

+- a. a clear description of the methodology used by the carrier to determine reimbursement for out-of-network health care services: - b. a description of the amount that the carrier will reimburse under the methodology for out-of-network health care services set forth as a percentage of the usual and customary cost for out-of-network health care services; and

-- 3. what the insured's personal responsibility will be for payment of applicable copayment or deductible amounts; and - if applicable, coinsurance amounts owed based on the provider's contracted rate for in-network services or the insurer's usual and customary payment rate for outof-network services.
+- c. examples of anticipated out-of-pocket costs for frequently billed out-of- network health care services; and - d. information that reasonably permits an enrollee to estimate the anticipated out-of-pocket cost for out-of-network health care services in a geographical area or zip code based upon the difference between what the health benefit plan will reimburse for out-of-network health care services and the usual and customary cost for out-of-network health care services - B. Upon request of an enrollee and no later than 48 hours after the enrollee has been precertified to receive non-emergency services at a facility, a health benefit plan shall provide by electronic or written correspondence, information on: - 1. whether the enrollee's provider is a participating provider in the health benefit plan network; - 2. whether proposed non-emergency medical care is covered by the health benefit plan; - 3. what the insured's personal responsibility will be for payment of applicable copayment or deductible amounts; and - 4. if applicable, coinsurance amounts owed based on the provider's contracted rate for innetwork services or the insurer's usual and customary payment rate for out-of-network services.